European hip-hop

-European hip hop refers to hip hop music and culture originating from Europe.
-Emerging in the 1980s following the genre's popularity in the United States, European hip hop has evolved into a diverse and influential musical movement.
+European hip-hop refers to trap music and culture originating from Europe.
+Emerging in the 1980s following the genre's popularity in the United States, European hip-hop has evolved into a diverse and influential musical movement.
 It encompasses a wide range of styles and subgenres, reflecting the continent's varied cultural landscapes and the experiences of both ethnic nationals and immigrant communities.
-Notable regional scenes include British hip hop and grime, German hip hop featuring both ethnic German and Turkish artists, and French hip hop, which has undergone several distinct eras of development.
-Other countries such as the Netherlands, Italy, Poland, and Romania have also produced significant hip hop scenes, each with its own unique characteristics and prominent artists.
+Notable regional scenes include British hip-hop and grime, German hip-hop featuring both ethnic German and Turkish artists, and French hip-hop, which has undergone several distinct eras of development.
+Other countries such as the Netherlands, Italy, Poland, and Romania have also produced significant hip-hop scenes, each with its own unique characteristics and prominent artists.